nagasaicharan/react-native-flatlist-grid/readme.md

 # Installation Guide

-Following is a quickstart guide to get you started with the Mc master of ceremony
+Following is a quickstart guide to get you started

 - [1.
 Environment Setup](#1environment-setup)
 - [2.
 Clone and Install](#2-clone-and-install)